tauri-apps/tauri-docs/docs/distribution/updater.md

         "https://releases.myapp.com/{{target}}/{{current_version}}"
     ],
     "dialog": true,
-    "pubkey": ""
+    "pubkey": "YOUR_UPDATER_SIGNATURE_PUBKEY_HERE"
 }
 ```

-The required keys are "active" and "endpoints"; others are optional.
+The required keys are "active", "endpoints" and "pubkey"; others are optional.

 "active" must be a boolean.
 By default, it's set to false.